takanuva15/MenuClip/README.md

 - Stores 100 clips by default.
 (Afterwards, it will delete the oldest one and insert the newest clip at the top)
 - Has configurable options (eg number of clips stored, clip view size)
 - Can be configured to work with editors that use Shift+Insert for pasting
-- Has a dark theme option
+- Has a dark theme option (can be automatically swapped at a specified time)
 - Saves clips to file so that they are restored when the script is restarted
 - Has a search box to filter clips list